jurajzachar/typesafe-config-rest/README.md

 ## 1. Write your Typesafe Config
-Typesafe Config brings sanity application configuration.
+Typesafe Config brings sanity to application configuration.
 It's HOCON (Human Optimized Object Configuration Notation) and also supports plain JSON.
-For more information see [Typesafe Config project page](https://github.com/typesafehub/config).
+For more information and overview of all features see [Typesafe Config project page](https://github.com/typesafehub/config).

-A sample config might look like this.
+A sample __application.conf__ might look like this:

     my.typesafe.config {
+    	include "westeros"
     	local {
-    		foo = 1
+    		foo = ${my.typesafe.config.westeros.davos}
-    		bar = 2
+    		bar = "123?>:<foo"
     	}
+    }

+And referenced  __westeros.conf__:

     westeros {
     	jamie = lanister
     	daenerys = targaryen
+    	theon = greyjoy
+    	tyrion = lannister
+    	areo = hotah
+    	davos = seaworth
+    	arianne = martell
     }
-    }

 ## 2. Deploy HTTP Server

-Deploy __TypesafeConfigHttpServerVerticle__.
+You can embed __TypesafeConfigHttpServerVerticle__ in your Java code.
 For more info on what is Vert.X and how to use it go [here](http://vertx.io/).

     config.put(ROOT_CTX_CNFK, "test-config");
-    config.put(PATH_TO_CONFIG_CNFK, currentWorkDir + "/src/test/resources/application.conf");
+    config.put(PATH_TO_CONFIG_CNFK, "/path/to/my/application.conf");
     DeploymentOptions depOpts = new DeploymentOptions();
     depOpts.setConfig(config);
     vertx.deployVerticle(new TypesafeConfigHttpServerVerticle(), depOpts);

+Alternatively, you can run this service as standalone java process:

+      java -Dhost=myserver -Dport=8123 Dconfig=/path/to/my/application.conf -jar typesafe-config-rest-$version-jarWithDependencies.jar

 ## 3. GET my config!